m5c/EthereumGuide/ethereum-guide.md

 ## Smart Contracts

+A littel word on what SCs are. - what are they and why should I care.

+### Transactions

-Ethereum supports three kinds of transactions:
+Using smart contracts always means storing transactions in the blockchain.
+Ethereum supports three kinds of transactions and you have already met the first one:

  * Transfer ether from one account to another
  * Deposit a smart contract on the blockchain